ThanuShree99/smart-lighting-system/README.md

 This project implements an automated lighting system using:

-LDR (Light Dependent Resistor) → detects ambient light PIR Sensor → detects human motion
+LDR (Light Dependent Resistor), PIR Sensor, ESP32,LED (PWM controlled)
-ESP32 → processes data and controls lighting
-LED (PWM controlled) → acts as the lighting output

 The system ensures lights turn ON only when required, reducing unnecessary energy consumption.